mrmac189/scripts-collection/README.md

-# scripts-collection-python
+# scripts-collection
-My Python scripts to keep it simple
+My Bash, Python and Powershell scripts to keep it simple